Hannah Bilka: Professional

-On June 10, 2024, Bilka was drafted fourth overall by PWHL Boston in the 2024 PWHL draft.
-On July 9, 2024, she signed a three-year contract with Boston.
-During the 2024–25 season, Bilka recorded five goals and six assists in 16 games, after suffering an injury during the rivalry series.
+Boston Fleet (2024–2025)

-On June 9, 2025, Bilka was drafted third overall by the Seattle Torrent in the 2025 PWHL Expansion Draft.
+On June 10, 2024, Bilka was drafted fourth overall by Boston in the 2024 PWHL draft.
+On July 9, 2024, she signed a three-year contract with the team.
+During the 2024–25 season, she recorded five goals and six assists in 16 games before suffering an injury during the Rivalry Series.
+Despite her shortened season, she was recognized as one of the team's key rookies.
+On January 5, 2025, during the PWHL's Takeover Tour game at Climate Pledge Arena in Seattle, she recorded a goal and an assist in a game against the Montréal Victoire, which proved significant as it foreshadowed her eventual move to the city.
+On February 12, 2025, Bilka was placed on long-term injured reserve, ending her rookie season with Boston.
+Her injury kept her off the U.S. roster for the World Championships that year.